Indications for Tramadol Extended-Release Tabs:

 Limitations of Use:

 Not for use as an as-needed (prn) analgesic.
-Use only if alternative treatment options (eg, non-opioid analgesics, immediate-release opioids) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.
+Use only if alternative treatment options (eg, non-opioid analgesics) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.

 Use lowest effective dose for shortest duration.
 Swallow whole.
 Individualize. ≥18yrs: initially 100mg once daily; may increase by 100mg every 5 days; max 300mg/day.
 Severe renal (CrCl <30mL/min) or hepatic (Child-Pugh Class C) impairment: not recommended.
-Concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling.
-Withdraw gradually by 25–50% every 2–4 days.
+Concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not recommended.